Scan Your Label, Discover Your High

 What's the science behind High Families?

-High Families is based on a 2025 peer-reviewed German study that analyzed 140 cannabis strains.
-Using K-Means clustering, researchers identified 6 distinct chemical groups based on 9 key terpenes (which explain 86% of chemical variation).
-The study also proved that traditional "indica" and "sativa" labels have no statistical correlation to chemical composition (p > 0.05).
+The chemistry comes from a 2025 peer-reviewed German study of 140 medicinal cannabis flowers.
+Using K-Means clustering, the researchers identified 6 distinct terpene clusters built on 9 key terpenes (which explain 86% of chemical variation), and found that traditional "indica" and "sativa" labels have no statistical correlation to chemical composition (p > 0.05).
+The study labels those clusters by number and names none of them — the High Family names, and the effects we attach to them, are our reading of the chemistry rather than study findings.
 Read more →

 Privacy First